CodeByTurkan/ToDo-App-using-Fetch---MockAPI/README.md

 HTML: For the structure of the app.

-CSS: For styling the todo list interface.
+Tailwind CSS: For styling the todo list interface.

 JavaScript: For implementing the logic and interacting with the API.